 If there’s one thing evident about chickens, it’s their love for fruits.
 These treats are never overrated for our chicken friends.
-The refreshing color of the many available fruits is perfect eye candies for birds who value visuals like chickens.
+The refreshing colors of the many available fruits are visually appealing to birds like chickens, which are attracted to vibrant colors.
 In the variety of fruit choices out there, can chickens eat papaya?

 The Amazing World Of Papayas

 Papaya, scientifically termed as Carica Papaya, is one of the fruits in the family of Caricaceae.
 Many people may know papaya as it is found in many parts of the world, especially the tropical regions of the world where they are usually cultivated.

 Papayas can range from mild sweetness to very sweet if you get the sweeter types.
 Papayas have a musky tang that can vary from place to place.